Menu

 HOW TO APPLY

-This sculpture is a joint collaboration between the School of Earth and Environment, the School of Civil and Natural Resource Engineering and Etesias, Italy.
+This sculpture is a joint collaboration between the School of Earth and Environment (SEE), the School of Civil and Environmental Engineering (CEE) and Flavio Galdi, Italy.

 Visualising fold structure is a highly important part of the field of structural geology and understanding the impact plate tectonics makes on the crust and rock layers.
 In Aotearoa New Zealand, because we straddle the active Australian and Pacific plate boundary, folds are most often directly associated with fault movements and stresses, and can provide clues to earthquake hazards or provide insights into fluid and gas resource storage (e.g. water, oil, natural gas and hydrogen).